stevenhuyn/NBA-2K77/README.md

   With post-processing.
 </p>

-Multiple canvases: Steven?

 ## Camera Motion

 In game, the camera is rigged to the player body (actually a child of its transform).
 The camera rotates to follow the mouse in the standard style of first-person games.

-This camera style was chosen to be very intuitive, and more suited to gameplay involving aiming as compared to, say, a third-person perspective.
+This camera style was chosen to be very intuitive, and more suited to gameplay involving precision aiming as compared to, say, a third-person perspective.
 The first-person perspective is also more immediate and conducive to immersion, which helps convey more direct experiences like the visceral experience of fast motion.

 ## Shaders

 ### Shader 1: Grappling Rope

-We decided to apply iur first shaderto to the grappling hook.
 Our initial implementation of the grappling hook had a simple line renderer being drawn between the player's gun and the hook.

 <p align="center">
   <img src="Images/RopeIter1.png" width="500">